The equivalence between Feynman transform and Verdier duality: Preliminaries

-We present preliminary results relevant to modular operad, Feynman transform, Verdier duality and {other notions}.
-We will omit proofs for majority of propositions discussed in this section and the interested readers are strongly advised to consult the original papers \cite{b},\cite{lv},\cite{gk2},\cite{gk3} and references therein for more details.
+We present preliminary results relevant to modular operads, Feynman transform, Verdier duality and {other notions}.
+The experts are certainly free to skip over the first few subsections.
+We will omit proofs for majority of propositions discussed in this section, referring the interested readers to original papers, for example, \cite{b},\cite{lv},\cite{gk2},\cite{gk3},\cite{snpr} and references therein for more details.